-This British drama was written, directed, and produced by Ewald André Dupont.
-It was his last fully silent picture, though soundless versions of his later films were released, and starred Olga Tschechowa, Eve Gray, and Jean Bradin.
+This British drama was written, directed and produced by Ewald André Dupont.
+It was his last fully silent picture, and starred Olga Tschechowa, Eve Gray and Jean Bradin.
 Shot in Paris and London, the film – which cost half a million dollars, a huge amount for 1928 – was an international success, although it caused quite a scandal in the United States due to its dance scenes containing chorus girls in skimpy outfits.

 This French musical was written and directed by Jean Renoir, the son of the artist Pierre-Auguste Renoir.
 It is another homage to the club in the last decade of the 19th century and is visually reminiscent of the works of Edgar Degas and the other artists who frequented it.
-The plot centers on the shifting fortunes of café owner Henri Danglard, played by Jean Gabin, and the revival of the can-can dance with the help of Françoise Arnoul’s Nini.
-The film won the Grand Prix de l’Academie du Cinéma in 1956.
+The plot centres on the shifting fortunes of café owner Henri Danglard, played by Jean Gabin, and the revival of the cancan dance with the help of Françoise Arnoul’s Nini.
+The film won the Grand Prix de l’Académie du Cinéma in 1956.